nowhiek/itransition_tasks/itransition_rps_game/README.md

-# Fake user generator
+# Rock papper scissors game

 ## How to run a program?
-You must specify two command line arguments:

-1) the number of records that the program will generate
-2) the region by which to generate users

-## Examples of regions that can be generated:

-1) en_US
-2) ru_RU
-3) uk_UA
+You must indicate the correct data (the number of participants is more than 3 and no more than 9, the number must also be odd), for example: stone, papper, scissors, lizard, spock and then choose who you are going to play for.
+If you use jar assembly, then the launch will look like this (java -jar jarfilename.jar rock paper scissors lizard spock).